“The worst can happen and does happen…so you had better make sure you’re Insured” – Fargo Season 1.

 There are loads of other travel insurance providers out there to choose from.
 In fact there are possibly too many!
 In this section we will take a quick look at some other leading, specialised travel insurance providers who we have also used and had positive experiences with.

 World Nomads are by far, one of our favourite travel insurance providers.
-Like SafetyWing, they also specialise in backpacker insurance.
+Like SafetyWing, they also offer backpacker insurance.

 The cover levels for medical emergencies and evacuations are broadly speaking, very similar to SafetyWing.
 However, World Nomads do offer 2 separate plans depending on how much cover you want and what exactly you intend to do.
 World Nomads do also include trip cancellation, electronic gadget, and theft cover in the policies.

-World Nomads’ cover is more comprehensive than SafetyWing but is also substantially more expensive.
+World Nomads’ cover appears a bit wider than SafetyWing but is also substantially more expensive.
 It is perhaps better suited to adventure travelers and more typical backpackers and less suited to Nomads.

 For more information about World Nomads – check out our comprehensive World Nomads Review.